mstksg/inCode/copy/entries/huffman-1.md

 !!!huffman/Huffman.hs "runListFreq ::" huffman-encoding
 ~~~

-`execState` runs the given `State` computation with the given initial state.
+`execState` runs the given `State` computation with the given initial state,
+and returns the final state `s` at the end of it all.

 Remember that the best way to read `State s a` is just "a type synonym for
 `s -> (a,s)`".
 So when we say `listFreqState :: State (FreqTable a) ()`, we